mvolkmann/blog/src/htmx.md

 htmx.min.js:1 htmx:afterSettle ...
 ```

-Another debugging approach is to use an unminified version of the HTMX library
+Another debugging approach is to use an unminified version of the htmx library
 and set breakpoints in its functions.

 ## Animation